Dani-24/Serapios/README.md

 Space (if lose) - Restart the current Stage

-If you win the program ends
+*In case that you win the program ends*

 ### Player Movement: